JVeerman/jveerman.github.io/_posts/2020-02-02-passwords.markdown

 The data was sold to the highest bidder on the darkweb and purchaser(let's call him Mr X) is trying to see whether any of the users' credentials could be used for more important accounts, such as for banking.
 Lucky for Mr X(and unlucky for you), the password that you used for the forum is actually the same password for your gmail account.

 What would Mr X be able to do if they had your gmail account?
 How could this have been prevented?
 How can you protect yourself now?
+What if in this scenario it was only your Netflix account sharing a password instead of your gmail account?

 ## Password Best Practises